LSEG-API-Samples/Example.EMA.Java.Kotlin/README.md

 This example requires the following dependencies software.
 1. Java 8 SDK
 2. [IntelliJ IDEA](https://www.jetbrains.com/idea/) Java IDE version 2017 and above.
 You can download Intelli IDEA Community Edition from this [page](https://www.jetbrains.com/idea/download/index.html).
-3. If you prefer to use Kotlin [command line compiler](https://github.com/JetBrains/kotlin/releases/latest), you can manual download and install it by follow the guide in [Kotlin - Working with the Command Line Compiler page](https://kotlinlang.org/docs/tutorials/command-line.html).
+3. If you prefer to use Kotlin [command line compiler](https://github.com/JetBrains/kotlin/releases/latest), you can manual download and install it by following an instruction in [Kotlin - Working with the Command Line Compiler page](https://kotlinlang.org/docs/tutorials/command-line.html).
 4. If you prefer to use Kotlin command line compiler, [Apache ANT](http://ant.apache.org/) version 1.8.2 and above is required.
 5. [Elektron SDK Java Edition](https://developers.thomsonreuters.com/elektron/elektron-sdk-java).
 You can download the SDK package via this [link](https://developers.thomsonreuters.com/elektron/elektron-sdk-java/downloads) or via [GitHub](https://github.com/thomsonreuters/Elektron-SDK) page.